 Changes in U.S. immigration policy and enforcement priorities since January 2017 have led more mixed-status immigration families to live in a climate of fear and anxiety.

-The U.S. Department of Homeland Security regulation is remarkably broad and expands the designation of public charge to include the receipt of benefits for most-Medicaid covered care, nutrition, and housing assistance that millions of immigrant working families with children use to supplement their earnings to support the well-being of their families.
+The proposed U.S. Department of Homeland Security regulation is remarkably broad and would expand the designation of public charge to include the receipt of benefits for most-Medicaid covered care, nutrition, and housing assistance that millions of immigrant working families with children use to supplement their earnings to support the well-being of their families.

 In the United States, one in four children live with at least one immigrant parent.
 Twenty-eight percent of all children of immigrants — 5.3 million children and youth — are growing up with either an undocumented parent or are undocumented themselves.
 Specifically, 4.5 million children are U.S.-born citizens with at least one undocumented parent and 775,000 have undocumented status themselves.
 These children and youth are important to the nation's future, but their development and well-being are at considerable risk from harmful federal policy changes and the pervasive climate of fear these have engendered.